koenhoeijmakers/laravel-translatable/README.md

 ```

 ## Usage
-### Setting up a translatable model.
+### Setting up a translatable Model.
-Start off by creating a migration and a model,
+Start off by creating a migration and a Model,
-we'll go with the `Animal` model and the corresponding `AnimalTranslation` model.
+we'll go with the `Animal` Model and the corresponding `AnimalTranslation` Model.

 #### Migrations
 ```php